Pranesh-2005/github-readme-stats-fast/themes/README.md

 ## Repo Card

-> These themes work with all five of our cards: Stats Card, Repo Card, Gist Card, Top Languages Card, and WakaTime Card.
+> These themes work with all five of our cards: Stats Card, Repo Card, Streak Card, Gist Card, Top Languages Card, and WakaTime Card.

 | | | |
 | :--: | :--: | :--: |